Netflix signs deal with Mediaset to co-finance Italian films

-ROME, Oct 8 (Reuters) - Netflix has struck a deal with Italy’s top commercial broadcaster Mediaset to produce films in the country, the two companies said on Tuesday, as they step up efforts to boost viewers amid tough competition.
+ROME (Reuters) - Netflix (NFLX.O) has struck a deal with Italy’s top commercial broadcaster Mediaset (MS.MI) to produce films in the country, the two companies said on Tuesday, as they step up efforts to boost viewers amid tough competition.

 Presenting the accord in Rome, Netflix and Mediaset unveiled the first five films they will co-produce, including ‘The Divine Ponytail’, a biopic on Italian soccer legend Roberto Baggio, ‘Caught by a wave’, a teenage romance set in Sicily and ‘The last paradise’, the real story of a 1950s farmer caught between social reform ideals and his love for a landowner’s daughter.